Key Quote

 RAD — STAGNATE

 Collins is incapable of genuine emotional engagement — his proposal is a social performance, not a personal expression.
 He does not see Elizabeth as an individual but as a role to be filled: wife of clergyman.
-His emotional illiteracy (inability to read or express genuine feelings) is not a failure of intelligence but a consequence of a character entirely defined by social convention.
+His emotional illiteracyemotional illiteracy — Inability to recognise, understand, or express genuine feelings is not a failure of intelligence but a consequence of a character entirely defined by social convention.

 Key Words